SEO Cold Email Templates that Actually Get Responses

 Here’s one more bad example of template use:

-Both of these emails are more spam emails than cold emails.
+Both of these cold outreach emails are more spam emails than cold emails.

 Horrible grammar/punctuation/structure aside, some things that make them spam are: